By Noah Botman.

 At one point, Mr. Kleinberg was specifically asked the following question by our son, Noah: “Did you ever witness any kindness from the Polish?”

-Mr Kleinberg responded in a very compassionate manner (Listen very carefully to the beginning of the video clip #3): “Kindness was punished by death.
+Mr Kleinberg responded in a very compassionate manner (Listen very carefully to the beginning of the video clip #3): “Kindness (towards the Jews) was punished by death.
 The Polish were brought up with hate for the Jews.
 If they kept a Jew in their home, the whole family would be shot (by the German soldiers).” … “We can’t sit in judgment and say that they didn’t do much to help the Jews, because the conditions (for the Poles) were very severe.”
 “As a matter of fact, a question came up after the war: ‘How would you behave if you had been in this situation?’
 This is the lingering question.”

 On the video, Mr. Kleinberg is clearly seen struggling with the idea.
 It is obvious that the answer is agonizingly difficult for him to contemplate or express.
 There is great sadness in his eyes, followed by painful silence and perhaps the inability to answer.
 His hand is shaking as he reaches for a glass of water.

-Noah, (being a teenager and not taking silence, or social cues, for a response), insisted and asked: “So, if you had been a Pole at the time and someone else a Jew, would you have tried to … would you have done anything?”
+Noah, (being a teenager and not taking silence, or social cues, for a response), insisted and asked: “So, if you had been a Pole at the time and someone else a Jew, would you have tried to (save him) … would you have done anything?”

 Mr. Keinberg is seen wrestling with the question, again.
-He shakes his head in a way that seems to indicate extreme doubt and perhaps (as I personally see it) the tragic admission that under such circumstances, most of us would have likely not risked our lives and the lives of their families to save a Jew.
+He shakes his head in a way that seems to indicate extreme doubt and perhaps (as I personally see it) the tragic admission that under such circumstances, most of us would have likely not risked our lives and the lives of our families to save a Jew.

 Mr. Kleinberg adds: “It was an unexplainable situation”, expressing again the impossibility to fully comprehend and judge others’ conduct under such circumstances.
 There seems to be no answer to such excruciatingly intimate and perplexing question.
 As Mr. Kleinberg said, it will remain forever “a lingering question”.
 He finally completes his response, stating facts that don’t quite answer the unanswerable: “In Yad Vashem (The World Center for Holocaust Research, in Jerusalem), are honored the righteous Gentiles.
 There are five thousand (righteous) Poles, for a population of thirty millions.”